rmattos/NGeoIP/README.md

 NGeoIP
 ======

-.NET client to [freegeoip.net] (http://freegeoip.net/) for searching geolocation of an IP addresses and host names
+.NET client to [freegeoip.net] (http://freegeoip.net/) for searching geolocation of IP addresses and host names

 ###How to install via NugGet